Carbon capture: How waste incineration can become climate neutral

 How is it done?

 In a waste incineration plant, the greenhouse gases are mixed with the smoke that rises from the chimney.
+It is from this smoke that Statkraft Varme wants to filter and capture CO2.

 "We plan to use the flue gas CO2 capture technology which is the most efficient and the most mature, namely amine technology," says Hølaas.